Dumitru CRUDU

 Eugen: And your wife.

-Eugen smokes
+Eugen smokes.

 Everyone loves your novel.
 All the magazines have written about you.
 There isn't a paper left in this country who hasn't praised your novel.
 Eugen Simion calls it a masterpiece.